 Daniel joined Watsi on March 12th, 2013.
 Six years ago, Daniel became the 92nd member to automatically support a new Watsi patient every month.
-Since then, 5,835 more people have become monthly donors!
-Daniel's most recent donation traveled 8,500 miles to support Patrick, a 21-year-old motorcycle taxi driver from Kenya, to fund fracture repair from a road accident.
+Since then, 5,916 more people have become monthly donors!
+Daniel's most recent donation traveled 8,700 miles to support Israel, a seven-year-old from Tanzania, to fund mobility restoring leg surgery.

 Patrick is a motorbike taxi operator from Kenya.
 He is the firstborn child in a family of 6 children.
 He lives with his grandmother as his mother’s rented space is too small for the entire family.
 He did not proceed with higher education due to financial challenges.
 His mother separated with his father so she is raising their family and Patrick used to rely on his motorcycle business to make ends meet.
 A week ago, Patrick was involved in a motorcycle accident suffering facial bruises and a right femur fracture.
 He is in pain and unable to stand on his own.
 Fortunately, surgeons at our medical partner can help.
 On May 26th, Patrick will undergo a fracture repair procedure, called an open reduction and internal fixation.
 This procedure will help him heal and walk easily again.
 Now, our medical partner, African Mission Healthcare Foundation, is requesting $1,500 to fund this procedure.
 Patrick says, “Thank you for assisting me.
 I am hopeful that soon my leg will be fixed.”